neon2027/neon2027/README.md

 ## Hi, I'm Exequiel 👋

+I build web applications and automate business processes.
+Currently working on enterprise university systems, SaaS products, AI-powered tools, and anything that solves real-world problems with clean code.
+When I'm not writing Laravel code, you'll probably find me experimenting with machine learning, exploring new technologies, or turning random ideas into side project

 <!--
 **neon2027/neon2027** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.